Home | About me | Contact | What's new | Privacy | Search

 Just passing through

 Local military installations have also played a role in other local road history.
 The first state highway to the northeast (SH 2 to New Braunfels, Austin, and beyond) crossed through Ft.
 Sam Houston, which was an open post until 2001.
 Heading north along N New Braunfels Ave., it passed through Ft.
 Sam, then turned east onto Eleanor St. and followed Old Austin Rd. along the edge of the post, then crossed through Ft.
-Sam again near the old BAMC and onto the subsequent Harry Wurzbach before continuing northeast onto Corinne Dr., Austin Hwy., and Randolph Blvd.
+Sam again near the old BAMC and onto today's Harry Wurzbach before continuing northeast onto Corinne Dr., Austin Hwy., and Randolph Blvd.
 SH 2 continued to pass through Fort Sam until the late '20s when the route was changed to use Broadway and Garraty Rd. instead.
 It's unclear if that change was made to avoid traversing the post or if it was to reduce the complexity of the downtown end of the route; perhaps it was a bit of both.

 Before the current runway was built at Kelly Field during World War II, Frio City Rd. connected to today's Old Pearsall Rd. at SW Military Dr. (looking at a map, you can see how they line up) and was also part of SH 2, which to the south was the route from San Antonio to (you guessed it) Pearsall and on to Laredo.
 Part of that road is now the section of General Hudnell Dr. in Port San Antonio.
 When Kelly Field was first established at the height of World War I in 1917, it occupied the wedge of land between that road and the railroad tracks along Quintana.
-A second military field, unimaginatively called Kelly Field #2, was built almost immediately thereafter in the area immediately northwest of the original site with SH 2 dividing the two.
+A second military field, unimaginatively called Kelly Field #2, was built almost immediately thereafter in the area immediately northwest of the original site, with SH 2 then dividing the two.
 New Laredo Highway was then built in the late '30s per the Arenson Plan to replace the route through Kelly.
-During WW II, the two airfields, then known as Kelly Field and Duncan Field, were combined and expanded and the remaining road through the consolidated Kelly Field was truncated in order to build new runways and hangars.
+During WW II, the two airfields, then known as Kelly Field and Duncan Field, were combined and expanded, and the remaining road through the consolidated Kelly Field was truncated in order to build new runways and hangars.

 Duncan (left) and Kelly (right) Fields 1935